-There is a lot of information that can be found about energy assistance programs.
-When it comes to Nicor Gas-specific energy assistance programs, you will always be able to find accurate and up-to-date information right here on nicorgas.com.
-Below you will find details on a few of our programs we offer for residential customers.
+For Nicor Gas-specific energy assistance programs, the most accurate and up-to-date information will always be here on our website.
+Below you will find details on a few of the programs we offer for residential customers.

-Income-eligible residential customers with account balances of up to $300 who earn up to 300% of the federal poverty guidelines, or about a monthly gross income of $6,438 for a family of four, are eligible to automatically receive a one-time grant, while funding is available, on their next bill to help pay off their account balance.
+Income-eligible residential customers who earn up to 300% of the federal poverty guidelines, or about a monthly gross income of $6,438 for a family of four, are eligible to automatically receive a one-time grant of up to $300, while funding is available, to help pay their past-due account balance.

 Dial 211 to speak with a representative from the Illinois United Way Referral Center to learn about organizations in your area that have available assistance.